algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Beach**

-The beach is a part of the map where you can walk and swim to clean up, and protect the ocean life.
+The beach is a part of the map where you can walk and swim to clean up and protect the ocean life.
 The quests that you can complete on this place are:

 - collecting plastic rubbish